souris-dev/GenomeAssembly/README.md

 	void countEdges(); // counts the number of edges each node has EMERGING from it (populates edge_counts)

 public:
+	DeBruijnGraph(); // empty constructor
+	DeBruijnGraph(KMerifier kmf); // constructor to directly initialize the graph with a KMerifier object

 	void addEdge(Node node1, Node node2);
 	void addNode(Node node);